Thomas Middleditch: Career

 While living in New York City, Middleditch began acting in commercials.
 In 2007 a sketch video for Chicken McNuggets he made with Fernando Sosa in Chicago was purchased by McDonald's and used as a commercial.
 He appeared in the 2009 romantic comedy Splinterheads, portraying the lead role of Justin Frost.
 On March 25, 2010, he joined a CBS pilot, Hitched, written by Josh Schwartz and directed by Rob Greenberg.
 On May 5, 2011, Middleditch made his first appearance in Jake and Amir, in the episode "Jake and Amir: Doobs".

-On May 31, 2011, Middleditch joined the cast of the Paramount Pictures' comedy film Fun Size, directed by Josh Schwartz.
+On May 31, 2011, Middleditch joined the cast of Fun Size, directed by Josh Schwartz.
 On August 8, 2011, he joined Road to Nardo, a film that would have been Scot Armstrong's directorial debut.
 On December 12, 2011, he joined Jay Roach's The Campaign, starring Will Ferrell and Zach Galifianakis.

-On July 23, 2012, Middleditch joined the cast of the comedy film Someone Marry Barry, directed and written by Rob Pearlstein and produced by Barry Josephson.
+On July 23, 2012, Middleditch joined the cast of Someone Marry Barry, directed and written by Rob Pearlstein and produced by Barry Josephson.
 On August 23, 2012, he appeared in The Office's final season episode "The Farm".
-He had a role in the 2013 comedy fantasy film The Brass Teapot, directed by Ramaa Mosley, and played a police officer in the 2013 CBS Films coming-of-age comedy film The Kings of Summer.
+He had a role in The Brass Teapot (2013) and played a police officer in The Kings of Summer (2013).

-On January 30, 2013, Middleditch joined HBO's comedy pilot Silicon Valley playing Richard Hendricks.
-He has said that the pilot was written with him specifically in mind as the lead (the character was originally named Thomas Pickering; the latter being his mother's maiden name).
-This was a result of a "random" audio sketch he once made for a stand-up routine which he would later animate himself and pitched to several people, including Mike Judge's production partners John Altschuler and Dave Krinsky, who would later create the show.
+On January 30, 2013, Middleditch joined HBO's comedy pilot Silicon Valley, playing Richard Hendricks.
+He has said the pilot was written with him in mind as the lead.